 Students will be assessed through two mechanisms.
 The first is a formative piece of assessment where groups of students will be required to prepare a presentation which describes, evaluates and makes recommendations for improvement for the housing policies of a country of their choice.
-The presentation will be given to the lecturer, who will then provide feedback during discussion with the group.
+The presentation will be given to the lecturer and the class, who will then provide feedback.
 This should inform the group report which constitutes the summative assessment for this module.
 Both the presentation and the group report will require students to demonstrate they have met all five learning outcomes of the module.